fyfirman/eko-docs/src/content/docs/getting-started/dive-deep.md

 ### Extending with Custom Tools

 One of Eko's most powerful features is its extensibility.
+The following example requires TypeScript to run.
 Here's how you can add custom capabilities:

 ```typescript
 import { Tool, InputSchema } from "@eko-ai/eko/types";